GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 #. [**g**] Specify *refpoint* using *data* coordinates, e.g., the longitude and latitude of the origin.
-   This mechanism is useful when you want to tie the location of the feature to an actual point best described by the original data coordinates.
+   This mechanism is useful when you want to tie the location of the feature to an actual point best described by data coordinates.
 An example of such a reference point might be **g**\ 135W/20N.

-#. [**x**] Specify *refpoint* using *plot* coordinates, i.e., the distance in inches, centimeters, or
+#. [**x**] Specify *refpoint* using *plot* coordinates, i.e., the distances in inches, centimeters, or
    points from the lower left plot origin.
 This mechanism is preferred when you wish to lay out map features using familiar measurements of distance from origins.
 An example of such a reference point might be **x**\ 2.75i/2c.

 #. [**n**] Specify *refpoint* using *normalized* coordinates, i.e., fractional coordinates between 0
-   and 1 in both directions.
-This mechanism avoids units and is useful if you want to always place feature at locations best references as fractions of the plot dimensions.
+   and 1 in both the *x* and *y* directions.
+This mechanism avoids units and is useful if you want to always place features at locations best referenced as fractions of the plot dimensions.
    An example of such a reference point might be **n**\ 0.2/0.1.

 #. [**j**] Specify the location using one of the nine justification codes, equivalent to the justification
-   codes used for placing text strings in :doc:`pstext`.
-This mechanism is illustrated in the figure.
+   codes for placing text strings in :doc:`pstext`.
+This mechanism is illustrated in the above figure.
    This mechanism is preferred when you just want to place the feature in one of the corners or centered at one of the sides (or even smack in the middle).
 Justification codes are a combination of a horizontal (**L**, **C**, **R**) and a vertical (**T**, **M**, **B**) code.